WWDOGE954/Discord-AI-Tool-Bot-Lite/README.md

 For privacy-sensitive servers, school environments, or communities involving minors, local AI deployment may be more appropriate.

-### Security Notice
+## Safety Notice

-This project requires private credentials such as a Discord bot token and an AI API key.

-Do not publish:
+Never commit the following files or data:

-- `.env` files
+* `.env`
-- Discord bot tokens
+* Discord bot tokens
-- API keys
-- Webhook URLs
+* Webhook URLs
-- Passwords
+* API keys or passwords
-- Runtime logs
+* Runtime logs
-- Usage logs
+* Usage logs
-- User records
+* User records
-- Private configuration files
+* Private configuration files

+Use `.env.example` as a safe public template.
+Copy it to `.env` locally and fill in your private values.

-If you accidentally expose a Discord token or API key, revoke or regenerate it immediately.
+If a Discord token, webhook URL, API key, or password is ever exposed, revoke or regenerate it immediately.

 The author is not responsible for leaked tokens, leaked API keys, unexpected API charges, account issues, data loss, privacy problems, service abuse, or misuse caused by improper setup, deployment, modification, or public upload of private files.